hckrngnr/thc/README.md

 - Share documents through encrypted, anonymized channels
 - No network forensics can reveal your sources

-> "HackerChat combines PGP (what Edward Snowden used) with TOR (what journalists use for SecureDrop).
+> "THC - The Hacker Chat combines PGP (what Edward Snowden used) with TOR (what journalists use for SecureDrop).
 It's the most secure way to communicate with sources."

 ---